 For those that love rosé and love Prosecco, you only need to wait a little longer until the ultimate fusion is released.
 Prosecco (until now) can only be called Prosecco if it’s made from the juice of the Glera grape, and it can only be white.

-But following a lengthy approval process by the powers that be in Italy, a blend of up to 15% Pinot Noir grapes combined with Glera grapes would make up this new pink fizz and allow it keep the Prosecco DOC name.
+But following a lengthy approval process by the powers that be in Italy, a blend of up to 15% Pinot Noir grapes combined with Glera grapes would make up this new pink fizz and allow it to keep the Prosecco DOC name.
 And… we could see it hitting UK shelves by the year’s end.
 Let us also suggest you trying out Col Fondo, a sparkling wine that has been aged on its lees (essentially dead yeast cells).
 It is a type of drink that is more natural and pure, but much less sweet than Prosecco.
 Dare yourself to try something new.
 Col Fondo definitely deserves that.

 More vegan stickers.